 Text in blue/pink are hyperlinks.
 Click on these for further information.

 SS Cars Ltd was innovative in many ways but probably the biggest single factor that propelled them to real success was the first Jaguar engine and foremost in that development must be Harry Weslake.
 Thereafter Weslake's services were engaged in the design of every Jaguar engine right up to and including the V12.

 See also: A comparison of the SS engine to the XK

 Weslake, the son of Henry John Weslake a director of Willey & Co. had been a keen motorcyclist since his teens and took part in competitive events with some success.
-By age 17 he had acquired his first patent for an improved carburettor design, the Wex and after starting up his own company to manufacture these carburettors he became involved in sponsoring one of his employees, Gordon Cobbold, in racing a Sunbeam motorcycle at Brooklands.
+By age 17 he had acquired his first patent for an improved carburetter design, the Wex and after starting up his own company to manufacture these carburetters he became involved in sponsoring one of his employees, Gordon Cobbold, in racing a Sunbeam motorcycle at Brooklands.
 The Sunbeam company also sponsored Cobbold allowing him to break various class records at the famous track.
-For the air flow development of his Wex carburettors Weslake was fortunate to have gained experience from his apprenticeship activities with Willey and Co. who manufactured gas meters.
-Air flow rates through his carburettors were literally measured by a gas meter.
+For the air flow development of his Wex carburetters Weslake was fortunate to have gained experience from his apprenticeship activities with Willey and Co. who manufactured gas meters.
+Air flow rates through his carburetters were literally measured by a gas meter.